virtual-labs/exp-packet-switching-setup-iitr/experiment/procedure.md

 **2**.
 Initiate a request by selecting the sender and receiver, then click Submit.

 **3**.
-Now, observe the three phases of circuit switching: connection establishment, data transmission, and connection termination.
+Now, observe the three phases of Packet switching: connection establishment, data transmission, and connection termination.

 **4**.
 Please repeat steps 1 to 3 to understand different scenarios.